Events

-WIFPR hosts major conferences, roundtables, and speaker events throughout the year, including the annual Wharton Liquidity Conference and the Wharton Conference on Financial Regulation.
+WIFPR hosts major conferences, roundtables, and speaker events throughout the year, including the annual Wharton Liquidity Conference, the IMF-WIFPR Conference, and the Wharton-Harvard Insolvency and Restructuring Conference.

 Past Events